 Sehome High School

-The "Bellingham Promise" served as the strategic document for achieving the mission and core values of Sehome High School.
-The overall site design embraces the Bellingham Promise by creating spaces that communicate a strong sense of civic pride and positive social interaction in combination with hands-on, project-based, outdoor learning opportunities.
-The site includes active social spaces for the public and school community, hands-on learning spaces immediately adjacent to internal learning spaces, and fields and play courts for physical activity.
-A variety of sizes and types of spaces are included in order to provide a wide variety of experiences – from large formal paved areas to small intimate gathering spaces; from active ‘messy’ learning labs to passive displays.
+The overall site design embraces the Bellingham Promise by creating spaces that communicate a strong sense of civic pride and positive social interaction and mix with hands-on/project-based/outdoor learning opportunities.
+The site includes active social spaces for the public and school community, active hands-on learning spaces immediately adjacent to internal learning spaces, and fields and play courts for physical activity.
+A mix of many sizes and types of spaces are included in order to provide a wide variety of experiences – from large formal paved areas to small intimate gathering spaces.